-Today the gospel is reaching more people than at any time in the history of the church.
-The primary way millions are now being reached is through home churches.
-But most of these movements are under-resourced and need effective training, the very resources Xenos has in abundance.
+Today the gospel is reaching more people than at any time in history.
+Our ministry partners reach vast numbers primarily through planting home churches.
+However, most of these movements are under-resourced and need effective training, the very resources Xenos has in abundance.

-We are convinced God has given Xenos a powerful vision for home church planting.
-We have experience mobilizing people into effective church multiplication and are convinced God wants us to share this vision.
+God has graciously given Xenos a powerful vision for home church planting and experience mobilizing people into effective church multiplication.
+We want to share our expertise and resources with these amazing indigenously led movements.

-Global Partnerships connect the powerful dynamic of church planting movements around the world with the resources Xenos is uniquely able to offer.
-This way, the Great Commission is truly an international collaboration, with each partner supplying what the Spirit has provided them.
+Global Partnerships connect the powerful dynamic church planting movements around the world with the resources Xenos is uniquely able to offer.
+This way, the Great Commission is truly an international collaboration.

 How do Global Partnerships work?

 Second, financial.
-Global Partnership ministries are funded in part from the Xenos general fund, reflecting our ongoing priority for missions.
-Expanding the vision for Global Partnership will result in increasing our mission spending at a rate that substantially out-paces the Xenos general fund.
-However, God has granted us in Xenos stewardship over remarkable financial resources.
-The available resources of Xenos members vastly exceed our family needs.
-For this reason, most of us are or will be in a position to give substantial gifts to this work.
-We established the Global Partnership Fund so as the Spirit leads, everyone can contribute sacrificially to the expansion of these amazing apostolic works.
+Xenos funds Global Partnership ministries in part from the general fund, reflecting our ongoing priority for missions.
+To expand the scope of Global Partnerships we have to increase our mission spending at a rate that substantially out-paces the Xenos general fund.
+However, God has granted Xenos members stewardship over remarkable financial resources.
+The purpose of the Global Partnership Fund is to allow people to contribute sacrificially to the expansion of these amazing apostolic works as the Spirit leads.